SaiAkshith14/Flight-Price-Prediction-Using-Machine-Learning-/README.md

 This predictive model has been deployed as an **interactive web application using Streamlit**.
 Users can input details such as **airline, source, destination, stops, duration, and class**, and the app will instantly predict the **flight price**.

+👉 **Try it out here:** [Flight Price Predictor Web App](https://qx5hynvnar8scogr9kz84d.streamlit.app/)

 This makes the solution practical, user-friendly, and impactful for both **businesses and customers**.

----